shimondoodkin/i-am-looking-for-a-job-example-code/front-end-test/README.md

 ----------------

-I think there ware I did a very job on this example, The man that evaluated my work was expecting angular.js.
+I think I did a very good job on this example,

+The man that evaluated my work was expecting angular.js.

 My comments: